Public research: selected publications

 Apprenticeship is uniquely positioned to foster soft skills and give employers a valuable education role.

-• A Transformational System for On-Job Assessment in Building and Construction
+• A Transformational System for On-Job Assessment in the Building and Construction Industries

 Karen Vaughan, Ben Gardiner & Jan Eyre